openvinotoolkit/openvino_tensorflow/README.md

         source build_cmake/venv-tf-py3/bin/activate

-Alternatively, you can also install the TensorFlow and OpenVINO integration with Tensorflow outside of a `virtualenv`.
+Alternatively, you can also install the TensorFlow and OpenVINO integration with TensorFlow outside of a `virtualenv`.
 The Python `whl` files are located in the `build_cmake/artifacts/` and `build_cmake/artifacts/tensorflow` directories, respectively.

 Select the help option of `build_ovtf.py` script to learn more about various build options.